iterative/dvc.org/content/docs/tutorials/deep/define-ml-pipeline.md

  41M .dvc/cache/ec/1d2935f811b77cc49b031b999cbf17
 ```

-> Outputs from DVC-files define the relationship between the data file path in a
+> Outputs from `.dvc` files define the relationship between the data file path in a
 > repository and the path in the cache directory.

 Keeping actual file contents in the <abbr>cache</abbr>, and a copy of the cached